LSAT for Law Students- Dates, Syllabus, Exam Pattern, Fees, Mock Tests

 Preparing for LSAT requires dedication, accuracy, and patience.
 Knowing when the exam is to be conducted, you can create an exam preparation timetable accordingly.
 Read below:

-The Registration Deadline for January session is 12/3/2024.
-The Registration Deadline is now passed.
-Those who filled the form within the deadline window, can now appear for the January session.
+The Registration Deadline used to be for January session.
+Those who filled the form within the deadline window, were eligible to appear for the January session.
+But now the LSAT India exam has been discontinued.

 LSAT India Exam Centres